engineyard/ey-docs/pages/monitoring-setup.md

 1. In Engine Yard Cloud, click Dashboard.
 2. Select an environment by clicking the environment name.
-3. On the environment tabs, click Alerts to view the three most current alerts.
+3. On the Environment page, click View All Alerts.
-3. Click  View All Alerts to view all recorded alerts for this environment.